 Registered Reports are research articles that are peer-reviewed based on their methods and theory before the results are known.
-BITSS is supporting the Journal of Development Economics (JDE) in a pilot of this article format in an effort to learn more about its potential to address publication bias.
+BITSS supported the Journal of Development Economics (JDE) in a pilot of this article format in an effort to learn more about its potential to address publication bias.

 Preprints are open access versions of scholarly works.
 They can include working papers, pre-prints (ready to publish), post-prints (published, but not typeset), and other scholarly works like dissertations, reports, statistical software package tutorials, and conference proceedings.